runtimerevolution/python-knowledge-base/docs/image_field.md

 It is crucial that the `format` option in set to `"multipart"` for the test to work.
-It is also important to have the `tearDown` method implemented in order to delete the images generated with the factory in the path refered above (`.../library_project/media/covers/`).
+It is also important to have the `tearDown` method implemented in order to delete the images saved on the folder refered previously (`.../library_project/media/covers/`).

-## Alternative way to implement tests in View Tests
+## Tests for Views with ImageField with temp files

 Other way of implementing a view test that includes an ImageField is with the `SimpleUploadedFile()` method.